DragonSenses/Algorithms/LeetCode/61-rotate-list/problem.md

 3. **Identifying the Breaking Point**: The key lies in determining where to break the circular link.
 This is calculated based on the list's size (`n`) and the adjusted rotation count (`k % n`), ensuring the new head and tail are properly assigned.

+## **Overview**

+The circular linked list approach transforms the original singly linked list into a closed loop by connecting the tail node back to the head.
+This visualization and modification simplify the rotation process, as the list now functions like a circular sequence where the starting point can shift seamlessly.
+After determining the new positions of the head and tail, the loop is broken at the appropriate point to restore the singly linked structure with the desired rotation.

+This approach is particularly effective for problems involving rotations, as it eliminates the need for manually rearranging nodes by leveraging the circular structure to adjust the starting point.

 ## **Intuition**

 A linked list is inherently a chain where nodes are already connected.
 The problem of rotating the list can be visualized as a series of steps: